tari-project/rfcs/src/RFC-0171_MessageSerialisation.md

   * decryption;
   * verifying signatures;
   * extracting the payload;
-  * passing the serialized payload to modules that are interesting in that particular message type.
+  * passing the serialized payload to modules that are interested in that particular message type.
 * The message is deserialized into the correct data structure for use by the receiving software

 This document only covers the first and last steps, i.e. serializing data from in-memory objects to a format that can